Skip to main content

 Chronic stress can affect your whole body — from your head to your heart.

 Stress is a powerful thing.
-In small doses, it can motivate us to ace that presentation at work or land our dream job.
-But when left unchecked for a long time, stress is anything but motivating.
+In small doses, it can motivate you to ace that presentation at work or land your dream job.
+However, if left unchecked for a long time, stress is anything but motivating.

 What is stress?

-Whether you’ve just narrowly avoided a car accident or are worried about losing your job, stressful situations trigger a release of hormones known as the “fight-or-flight response.”
+Whether you’ve narrowly avoided a car accident or are worried about losing your job, stressful situations trigger a release of hormones that cause a stress reaction, also called a fight-or-flight response.

-“The fight-or-flight response is a survival mechanism that lets us react quickly to dangerous situations by preparing to either fight or run from the stressor,” explains Laura Keys Campbell, PhD, chief of outpatient psychology and therapy at Geisinger Medical Center in Danville.
+“The fight-or-flight response is a survival mechanism that lets us react quickly to dangerous situations by preparing to either fight or run from the stressor,” explains Allison Bailey, MD, a psychiatrist at Geisinger.

 Some physical signs your fight-or-flight response has kicked in include: